kimjoar/expect-to/README.md

 expect-to
 =========

 expect-to is an assertion library based on pure functions.
-It can be used in most JavaScript testing frameworks and it works in both Node.js and browsers.
+It is very easy to extend with new assertions, it can be used in most JavaScript testing frameworks and it works in both Node.js and browsers.

 [Why another assertion library?](#why-a-new-assertion-library)